26 April 2016

 • Initiate new research and share accounting experiences according to the interests of the group members.

-The next meeting is scheduled to take place in 3rd Quarter of 2014, location to be determined.
+The next meeting is scheduled to take place in September 2016 in Oslo, Norway.

 Chair, London Group on Environmental Accounting